David Bawden: Death

-On July 10, 2022, his church's Twitter account posted that Bawden had to have emergency surgery and was in a coma.
+On July 10, 2022, the Twitter account for Bawden's church posted that he had to have emergency surgery and was in a coma.
 Bawden died on August 2, 2022, in Kansas City, Missouri.
+At the time of his death, he had been serving as the president of the Neighborhood Improvement Association of Oakland, Kansas, and was a member of the Citizen Advisory Council.
+His obituary simply called him "Father David" and made no reference to his papal claims.